- Know what cause you are fundraising for and can eloquently tell people what they are being asked to donate towards.

 15. Hold A Charity Auction

-Organise a charity auction for MSWA within your school, workplace or local community where local businesses and individuals offer up desirable items or services.
+Organise a charity auction within your school, workplace or local community where local businesses and individuals offer up desirable items or services.
 Approach your local businesses and tell them about what you are trying to do and offer them an opportunity to be a part of it.
 Ideas for auction items could include discount vouchers or freebies from popular bakeries, beauty salons, restaurants or movie cinemas.
 Other services such as free tutoring, free cleaning, home made meals or baked goods, or even doing someone’s groceries for a week could also be put up for auction.

 16. Dress Up or Dress Down Day